carlst99/squittal.ScrimPlanetmans/README.md

 ## Requirements

-### .NET Core 3.1 SDK
+### .NET Core 7.0 SDK

-The .NET Core 3.1 SDK and Runtime (the runtime is included with the SDK) is required to build and run the app.
-[Download the latest version of the .NET Core 3.1 SDK from the downloads page.](https://dotnet.microsoft.com/download "Download .NET Core 3.0")
+The .NET 7.0 SDK is required to build and run the app.
+[You can download the latest version here.](https://dotnet.microsoft.com/download/dotnet/7.0)

 ### SQL Server Express LocalDb